passcod/draven/README.md

 An issue is also unavailable if there is someone already on the Github-assign list.
 And of course an issue would not be double-requestable.

+## Audience and motivation

+Draven is aimed at many sizes of projects.
+I think it could work well with the size of projects I'm currently involved with, which is anywhere from a single maintainer and a dozen contributors a year, to three or four maintainers/regulars and fifty PRs a year.
+While I don't have much experience there, I think it could also work well at higher volumes.

+However, Draven is a tool that's more aimed at helping maintainers of _many projects_.
+If I implement it, I would enable it on _all_ projects I maintain, because I think it would greatly help to reduce _overall_ burden on maintainers, and not just as a project-level aid.

+This document and thoughts around it stem both from my own experiences and frustrations running my projects, my own experiences and frustrations interacting with others' projects, and others' (often figures in the Node.js and npm communities) experiences and frustrations running and interacting with projects.

 ## Configuration

 While all the durations and details would be defaulted to something sensible,